oszuidwest/zwfm-liquidsoap/README.md

 If silence detection is **on** (default):

-- If a studio input is silent for more than 15 seconds, the system changes to the next source.
+- If a studio input is silent for more than `SILENCE_SWITCH_SECONDS` (default: 15 seconds), the system changes to the next source.
 - If the two studios are silent or disconnected, the system plays the emergency file.
 - At startup, the system does a check of the emergency file (see [System Design](#system-design) and `EMERGENCY_ALLOW_BLANK`).
 - The station can operate without an operator.